sindresorhus/crypto-hash/readme.md

 *Note that even though it returns a promise, [in Node.js, the operation is synchronous 💩](https://github.com/nodejs/node/issues/678).*

+[SHA-1 is insecure](https://stackoverflow.com/a/38045085/64949) and should not be used for anything sensitive.

 #### input

 Type: `string` [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) [`ArrayBufferView`](https://developer.mozilla.org/en-US/docs/Web/API/ArrayBufferView)